hltcoe/concrete-js/README.md

 Code linting will be performed automatically when **concrete-js** is built.

-There are no further tests for the Node.js library yet! 😱

-To run tests for the JavaScript + jQuery library, do:
+To run tests for both libraries, do:

 ```
 npm test
 ```

+Or to run the tests for just the Node.js library or just the JavaScript + jQuery library, do `npm run test_nodejs` or `npm run test_js`, respectively.

 ### Publishing to NPM